Maximize the Perks of Your Credit Card

 Many banks and credit unions offer Visa® rewards on either credit or debit cards.
 Specifics about how to earn rewards points are different for each financial institution, but the basics are that you earn points for your swipe/sign or online purchases.

-United Federal Credit Union, for example, offers Members both a rewards-based credit card (U Rewards)—which gives you 3x points on groceries, 2x points on gas, and 1x point for all other purchases—and a rewards-based checking account (Rewards Checking).
+United Federal Credit Union, for example, offers Members both a rewards-based credit card (U Rewards)—which gives you 2% Cash Rewards with everyday purchases for all other purchases—and a rewards-based checking account (Rewards Checking).
 The real benefit to these types of accounts is they allow you to trade in points for cash back, gift cards, or merchandise, and discounts at some national retailers.

 What Types of Benefits Are Out There?